mduguay/zenofsmash/README.md

 If you end up getting frustrated or bored with a particular exercie, go and beat up a level 3 CPU without losing a life.
 I find that a level 3 CPU is close to playing a human who just picked up the game for the first time and is figuring out what the buttons do.
 Focus on good technique rather than just winning.

-If you've been playing the CPU, it's time to relearn what you know.
+If you've been playing a higher level CPU, it's time to relearn what you know.
 Playing the CPU teaches you some very bad habits, and it's tough to break them.
 I'd almost say that a complete beginner will have an easier time than someone who is conditioned to play against the CPU.

 That said, it's in everyone's power to become a better player.
 If you can learn, you can improve.
 Pay attention to the details.
 Soon you'll be holding your own in online mode, pushing the needle of GSP up and up.
 You may even find yourself looking for chances to play live against other smashers.
 You've got nowhere to go but up!
 Now that we're motivated, where do we begin?